piks/chlib/README.md

 A chatango library with a flexible manager.

+NOTE: Beta channel is now live on chlib-test.
+Latest code will be submitted there then merged when it's stable.

 Requirements: This library requires at this time to have python 3 or greater installed.